 For these groups, researchers are assessing the immune response to the vaccine in people of different ages, to find out if there is variation in how well the immune system responds in older people or children.

 The phase III part of the study involves assessing how the vaccine works in a large number of people over the age of 18.
 This group will allow assessment of how well the vaccine works to prevent people from becoming infected with COVID-19.
 As of mid-July 2020, over 8,000 people had been recruited.

 Following the same protocol as above, adult participants are randomised to receive one or two doses of either the ChAdOx1 nCoV-19 vaccine or a licensed vaccine (MenACWY) that is used as a ‘control’ for comparison.

 To recruit the large number of participants needed for this trial, multiple clinical research sites across the UK are involved in delivering the study.
 This is a collaborative effort led by the University of Oxford and a full list of our study sites is available on the trial website.

-Phase III studies have recently begun in South Africa, to assess the vaccine in other populations.
-The data is examined collectively across all trial sites, and any cases of COVID-19 are recorded to assess the effectiveness of the vaccine.
+In addition to the UK-based trial, phase III studies have now begun in Brazil, South Africa and the USA to assess the vaccine in other populations, with a related trial in India.
+The data is examined collectively across all official trial sites, and any cases of COVID-19 are recorded to assess the safety and effectiveness of the vaccine.